 HON 250 "Great Ideas" Seminar (3 hr.)
 This course will allow instructor(s) to teach an interdisciplinary seminar on topics related to "great ideas," or, topics of cultural/ideological significance explored in-depth and applied to/within a contemporary context.
-The specific focus of this course will change each year depending on the instructor's/s' areas of interest and expertise, but may include detailed explorations of pivotal concepts related to justice, democracy, rationalism, aesthetics, scientific inquiry, etc. Academically, this course will push students to function at a level approaching that required in a graduate program, and may set the foundation for a thesis project in the students' senior year.
+The specific focus of this course will change each year depending on the instructor's/s' areas of interest and expertise, but may include detailed explorations of pivotal concepts related to justice, democracy, rationality, nationalism, aesthetics, scientific inquiry, etc. Academically, this course will push students to function at a level approaching that required in a graduate program, and may set the foundation for a thesis project in the students' senior year.
+This course will satisfy one Tier II requirement in the New Foundations General Education Program each time it is offered.